canonical/launchpad-manual/how-to/debug-buildfarm-builder.rst

 The build itself should be done within a container within the builder.
-If you need to look into the container, you can ``lxc list`` to list the lxc containers present in the builder, and then run ``lxc exec <container name>
-bash`` to start a bash session from within the container.
+If you need to look into the container, you can ``lxc list`` to list the lxc containers present in the builder, and then run ``lxc shell`` to start a shell session from within the container.